 The Art of Thriving in Stillness

-For the first time in so long—maybe ever—I feel happy and peaceful.
+For the first time in so long—maybe ever—I feel happy and peaceful in my heart.
+I am so grateful for this time, to feel restored, seeking rest and true healing.
+I find that healing occurs in stillness.
 Since 2007, life has been marked by survival: verbal, financial, and emotional abuse, the struggle to hold a marriage together, the pain of divorce and custody battles, heartbreak, worry, and isolation.
-I carried so in much weight—trying to protect my boys, hold the pieces together, and still stand tall.
+I carried so much weight—trying to protect my sons, hold the pieces together, and still stand tall.

 Through every season—abandonment, family distance, strained friendships, and loss—I learned what peace is not.
-I learned that love without respect is not love, that strength without support becomes exhaustion, and that boundaries are acts of self-respect.
+I learned that love without respect is not love or friendship, that strength without support becomes exhaustion, and that boundaries are acts of self-respect.

 Now, there is joy.
 I’m at peace.
 My heart feels open again—to love, to friendship, to self-compassion.
-I’ve repaired relationships that matter, released those that don’t, and forgiven those who hurt me.
+I’ve repaired relationships that matter, released those that don’t, and forgiven those who hurt me and my family.
 I feel tenderness for the girl I once was—the one who longed to be seen, heard, and cared for.
 I see her now.
 I love her now.
-And for the first time, she feels safe, seen and enough.
+And for the first time, she feels safe, seen, worthy, loved and enough.

 Comments